thingsapart/video_transcode_mediacodec/README.md

-# A simple video transcoding app using MediaCodec + Hardware Acceleration
+# VideOpt - A simple video transcoding app using MediaCodec + Hardware Acceleration

 A lot of this vibe-coded with Jules.
 Seems to work for what I need it to do though.